Key Takeaways

 What is a Nominee Director?

-Unlike executive directors, nominee directors usually don't have direct authority in managing the company or making decisions.
-Their key role is to be a local presence for a Singapore company set up by a foreign person.
-This helps the company navigate Singapore's laws and regulations more efficiently, especially when the foreign business owner doesn't have an Employment Pass.
+Unlike regular executive directors of the company, nominee directors usually don't have direct authority in managing the company or making decisions.
+Their key role is to be local resident directors for a Singapore company owned by a foreign business owner who doesn't have an Employment Pass, Entrepreneur Pass, or residency status in the country.

-A nominee director helps your company understand and comply with the local legal and regulatory requirements, ensuring smooth operations within the Singaporean business environment.
+- Compliance With Singapore’s Laws: A local director helps your company understand and comply with the local legal and regulatory requirements, ensuring smooth operations within the Singaporean business environment.

 Role and Responsibilities of a Nominee Director